DHP-stottepakke/pages/pages/dmp_supporting_info/support_03_legal_ethics.md

 #### Which institutional privacy routines apply?
 Privacy routines at research institutions may differ from each other, it is therefore important to make yourself familiar with the applicable policies and guidelines at your institution.

+Please use the 'Add' button for adding any new policy/ guideline.
+Selecting your institution will provide links to recommended guidelines.
+You can also paste a url in the search box to add further references.
+In collaboration projects, consider [which institution will be responsible](/pages/support_03_legal_ethics#the-research-performing-institutions).

+Institutional privacy routines:
 * Norwegian University of Science and Technology (NTNU)
 	* [Collection of personal data for research projects at NTNU](https://i.ntnu.no/wiki/-/wiki/English/Collection+of+personal+data+for+research+projects "2024-07-16")
 	* [Handling data from health research](https://i.ntnu.no/wiki/-/wiki/English/Handling+data+from+health+research "2025-07-18")